Lamar High School (Houston): Demographics

-In the 2016–2017 school year, about 36% of the students were Hispanic, 32% were black, and 24% were white.
-Circa 2016 about 60% of the students attending Lamar live outside of the Lamar attendance boundary.
+In 2016 about 60% of the students attending Lamar live outside of the Lamar attendance boundary.

 In 2018 more than 50% of the student body was considered to be at risk of becoming school dropouts.

 Historical demographics

 In the Lamar's early history, students were segregated into different schools by race.
 In 1967 the school had 2,040 students.
 Until 1970 HISD categorized Hispanic students as being White, so Jay P. Childers, author of The Evolving Citizen: American Youth and the Changing Norms of Democratic Engagement, wrote that in terms of ethnic ratios, "Exact numbers for the late 1960s are impossible to calculate" for that reason.
 As evidence that non-Hispanic White students were the vast majority at that time, he used images from the school newspaper, The Lancer.

 Childers wrote that ethnic change "seemed" to have quickly occurred after desegregation, citing the fact that in Spring 1974 African Americans made up six of twelve of the class officers and that in 1972 the cover of one issue of the Lancer showed a black male.
 Curtis wrote that the racial integration did not cause "unfortunate incidents" at the school.
 In 1975 there were 1,900 students.
 Due to the outflow of the very wealthy the school was increasingly made up of middle-class students, and some students were of lower income backgrounds: 100 of them rented their own apartments.

 As of 1975 about 33% of Lamar's students were black.
 Many black parents sent their children to Lamar because of the school's strong academic reputation.
 By 1975 black students became members of clubs and the cheerleader corps of Lamar, and the student council president and "Lady of Lamar" was black.
 Curtis wrote that black students who did not wish to associate with whites often did not participate in the social environment while whites who did not wish to associate with blacks were still able to participate in that environment.
 Some black students emphasized with friends attending other schools who criticized them for going to Lamar that they only attended the school.
 Curtis wrote that some Lamar white students felt that "going to school with blacks [was] a duty they must perform, a quirk of history they must indulge."

 In 2006 Lisa Viator from the Houston Chronicle stated that between the 1950s and 2006 the school had transitioned from "an exclusive suburban institution" to a multiethnic urban high school.
 As of 2010 the Lamar campus was built to accommodate 2,525 students but housed an additional 740 students as of the 2010–2011 school year.
 It is one of the most popular high schools for transferring in HISD and is one of the most ethnically diverse in the city.